rich1126/mrmath/README.md

 ## 2D Vectors

 A class `vtwo` that works as a two-dimensional vector over the real numbers.
-Tentative plans to add another class later for three-dimensional, then arbitrary-dimensional vectors as well.
+Tentative plans to add another class later for arbitrary-dimensional vectors as well.

 A `vtwo` is represented as `(x,y)`.
 You can add vectors component-wise, scale using `vec.scale(constant)`, get the magnitude using `abs(vec)`, find the dot (or inner) product using `vec1.dot(vec2)`, as well as the 2D scalar cross product, `vec1.cross(vec2)` which returns v_1 x v_2.